sh0rething/sh0rething/index.md

 ## Auckland's middle class plummeting down property ladder
 Dileepa Fonseka, 02 July 2018 - [Stuff](https://www.stuff.co.nz/auckland/105169816/aucklands-middle-class-plummeting-down-property-ladder), [Archive](https://archive.ph/1ESvt)

 Auckland's middle class have seen a huge drop in their ability to own the home of their choice.
-Auckland Council has released a report _Who can buy Auckland's houses_ analyses housing affordability at 10 and 20 per cent deposit rates for different income levels.
+Auckland Council has released a report _Who can buy Auckland's houses_ \[which\] analyses housing affordability at 10 and 20 per cent deposit rates for different income levels.

 Since 2012 middle income groups had experienced a steep decline in the quality of houses they could afford at their income level.
 In 2012 a household earning the median income could afford 48 per cent of the houses in Auckland with a 20 per cent deposit.
 Five years later they could afford just 18 per cent of houses in the market with a much larger deposit in dollar terms, Norman said.
 "They're feeling that pain of getting cut out."